cdasis2030-hub/cs/README.md

 - Mark tasks as completed.
 - Use basic Python lists to store task information.
 - Display a clean, readable output in the terminal.
+- Ability to delete a task from the list

 # Planned Inputs and Outputs
 Inputs: